 “I felt really comfortable with him”

 Bill, an expat living in the Philippines, did plenty of price research by calling around different dentists.
-He found that clinics in malls which cater more towards foreigners tended to be more expensive (although still around 1/3 of US prices).
+He found that clinics in shopping centres which cater more towards foreigners tended to be more expensive (although still around 1/3 of UK prices).
 He also needed a Filipina friend to help translate for him, since some of the people he spoke to had limited English.

 In the end, a chance encounter at the gym led him to a different dentist, who came highly recommended.
 He took a chance and was happy with the results – and saved more money by avoiding the bigger clinics.

-His video review below is rather long-winded but offers some useful insight into the dental industry from an expat’s point of view.
+His video review below is rather long-winded but offers some useful insight into the dental industry from a US expat’s point of view.